 Use Tools"Batch Training to train a folder of images.

 Complete the following steps to train a folder of images:

-- 1. Select Tools"Batch Training. - 2.
-Click Browse to open the Select a folder of images dialog box. - Locate the folder that contains the images which you want to batch process.
-Click Open to open the folder, then click Current Folder to set the folder as the image source. - Note The Batch Training tool will only process the selected folder, and will ignore the contents of any subfolders. - 4.
-Click Draw ROI and draw an ROI around the sample that you want to train.
-Ensure that the ROI will encompass the sample to train in all images in the folder and click OK. - Note If you do not draw an ROI, the largest sample will be trained. - 5.
-Choose one of the following methods to specify a label for each sample: - If all images in the folder are of the same class, enable the Use the same label for all the samples option and enter the label in the Class Label control. - If the images are not of the same class, you must use a labels file to specify individual labels for each image. - a.
-Enable the Use a file that specifies the labels of the samples option. - b.
-Click Browse to select a Labels File Path.
-Each line of a labels file lists an image name followed by the class name assigned to the image.
-A delimiter separates the image name from its label.
+- 1. Click Tools"Batch Training. - 2.
+Click the Browse button to select the folder of images to train.
+After you have selected the folder of images, click Select Cur Dir. - 3.
+Click Draw ROI to select an ROI around the sample to train.

+Note Make sure the ROI encompasses the sample to train in all images in the folder.

+Note If you do not select an ROI in the image, the largest sample will be trained.

+- 4. Specify labels for the samples to add. - If all images in the folder are of the same class, enable the Use the same label for all the samples option, and enter the label in the Class Label control. - If the images are not of the same class, enable the Use a file that specifies the labels of the samples option to specify individual labels for each image.
+Click the Browse button to select a Labels File Path.
+This file is a delimited text file that contains a corresponding label for each image.
+A delimiter separates the image name from its label. - 5.
+Click Train to train the samples in all the images of the folder.
+The training process trains and classifies the samples.
-c.
-In the Delimiter list, choose the correct delimiter

-for the labels file.
-If an appropriate delimiter is not listed, choose User Specified in the Delimiter list and type the appropriate delimiter into the User Delimiter field.

-6. Click Train to process all of the images in the selected folder.
-The training process both trains and classifies the samples.

-Once processing is complete, the Batch Results dialog box will open.
+A dialog box displays the results of the batch training.
+The first tab displays the label and scores for each sample as well as if it was properly classified.
+The second tab displays the score histogram, which displays the number of each sample for each score value.
+The third tab displays the number of samples, standard deviation, accuracy, and predictive value for each class.
+The fourth tab displays the classification distribution.
+The last tab displays the mean distance from each class to each other class.

-Batch Classification
+Batch Classify